swalladge/rpi-temperature-server/README.md

 2. Ensure that I2C is enabled on the RPi - some useful resources include an [Adafruit tutorial](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c), or the [Archwiki](https://wiki.archlinux.org/index.php/Raspberry_Pi#I2C).

-   The gist of it is:
+    On Raspbian, the basics are:

     ```
     sudo raspi-config
     ```

-    Choose Advanced Options
+    - Choose Advanced Options

-    Choose I2C
+    - Choose I2C

-    Say yes to enable
+    - Say yes to enable

-    Reboot
+    - Reboot

-3. Ensure that at least `python` (version 3), `pip`, and `python3-venv` (sometimes included with python) are installed on the RPi.
+3. Python 3 is required to install and run the software.
+You will also need `pip` and the `venv` module for setting up virtual environments.
+Note: you may run into trouble with the setup script when using python < 3.4, due to pip not being installed in the virtual environment by default.
+Therefore this project only officially supports python 3.4 or a later version.

     ```
-    # Note: On Raspbian, "python" runs Python V2.* and "python3" runs Python V3.*
-    # To see the version of Python 3 (rather than Python 2)
+    # Note: On Raspbian (and possible other distros), python2 may be the default
+    # To check, run:
-    python3 --version
+    python --version
+    # if the output shows something like:
-    Python 3.4.2
+    # Python 2.7.12
-    # and to install python3-venv, if needed
-    sudo apt-get install python3-venv
+    # then you may need to install python 3 to run the setup script.
+    # Raspbian also requires installing the `python3-venv` package.
     ```

 4. Run the following commands on the RPi: